 Early Close/Trading Halt Risk - An exchange or market may close or issue trading halts on specific securities, or the ability to buy or sell certain securities or financial instruments may be restricted, which may result in the Fund being unable to buy or sell certain securities or financial instruments.
-In such circumstances, the Fund may be unable to rebalance its portfolio, may be unable to accurately price its investments and/ or may incur substantial trading losses.
+In such circumstances, the Fund may be unable to rebalance its portfolio, may be unable to accurately price its investments and/or may incur substantial trading losses.

-Effects of Compounding and Market Volatility Risk - The Fund does not attempt to, and should not be expected to, provide returns which are -300% of the return of the Index for periods other than a single day.
-The Fund rebalances its portfolio on a daily basis, increasing exposure in response to the Index's daily losses and reducing exposure in response to the Index's daily gains.
-This means that for a period longer than one day, the pursuit of daily investment objective may result in daily leveraged compounding.
-It also means that the return of an index over a period of time greater than one day multiplied by the Fund's daily target (-300%) generally will not equal the Fund's performance over that same period.
-If the daily performance of the Fund's Index reduces the amount of a shareholder's investment, any further adverse performance will lead to a smaller dollar loss because the shareholder's investment had already been reduced by the prior adverse performance.
-Equally, however, if the daily performance of the Fund's Index increases the amount of a shareholder's investment, the dollar amount lost due to future adverse performance will increase correspondingly.
+Effects of Compounding and Market Volatility Risk - The Fund does not attempt to, and should not be expected to, provide returns which are -300%, before fees and expenses, of the return of the Index for periods other than a single day.
+The Fund rebalances its portfolio on a daily basis. increasing exposure in response to the Index's daily losses or reducing exposure in response to the Index's daily gains.
+This means that for a period longer than one single day, the pursuit of a daily investment objective may result in daily leveraged compounding.
+It also means that the return of the Index over a period of time greater than one single day multiplied by the Fund's daily target of -300% generally will not equal the Fund's performance over that same period.
+If adverse daily performance of the Index reduces the amount of a shareholder's investment, any further adverse daily performance will lead to a smaller dollar loss because the shareholder's investment had already been reduced by the prior adverse performance.
+Equally, however, if favorable daily performance of the Index increases the amount of a shareholder's investment, the dollar amount lost due to future adverse performance will increase correspondingly.